TheSadishGautam/ergosense/README.md

 ## Repository Contents

-ErgoSense-releases contains professionally prepared build files and installers for ErgoSense.
+ErgoSense contains professionally prepared build files and installers for ErgoSense.
 All major platforms are now supported:

 ### Available Platforms